Master Molecular Biomedicine

 The aim of the two-year Masters study programme in Molecular Biomedicine at HHU Düsseldorf is to train a new generation of biomedical scientists with an excellent education in an interdisciplinary environment.
 With a profound understanding of the molecular function and dysfunction of cells, tissues and organs, new insights into disease mechanisms and their diagnosis are being sought.

-In addition to the excellent research facilities on the HHU campus, this study program provides access to the German Diabetes Centre (DDZ), the Leibniz Research Institute for Environmental Medicine (IUF) and the Research Centre Jülich (FZ Jülich).
+In addition to the modern research facilities at HHU and Düsseldorf University Hospital, there is access to further renowned partners: the German Diabetes Center, the Leibniz Research Institute for Environmental Medicine, Forschungszentrum Jülich and the Leibniz Research Centre for Working Environment and Human Factors at TU Dortmund.

 Access to the application procedure for a place on the programme is open to those who have completed (or will soon complete) a previous science degree of at least 6 semesters of standard study time with a (provisional) final grade of 2.5 or better.
 At least 80% of the credits to be acquired must have been included in the Bachelor's average grade.
 In addition, the following credit points (CP) must have been acquired by attending lectures (V) and practical courses (P) in the course of the previous studies: